-In the following subsections, we assess the SLCF mitigation and its effects as identified in regional and global studies evaluating past and current air quality and other SLCF regulations (Sections 6.6.3.1, 6.6.3.2, 6.6.3.3).
-Development policies, independent from the CMIP6 assessment framework, including peer-reviewed studies and initiatives like UNEP, analysing win-win climate, air quality and SDG motivated strategies are discussed in Section 6.6.3.4.
+In the following subsections, we assess the SLCF mitigation and its effects as identified in regional and global studies evaluating past and current air quality and other SLCF regulations (Sections 6.6.3.1, 6.6.3.2 and 6.6.3.3).
+Development policies, independent from the CMIP6 assessment framework, including peer-reviewed studies and initiatives like the United Nations Environment Programme (UNEP), analysing win-win climate, air-quality and SDG-motivated strategies are discussed in Section 6.6.3.4.
 Note that sensitivity studies where impacts of complete removal of particular species are analysed (e.g., Samset et al., 2018) are used sparingly in this assessment.
-While such analysis can be useful for assessing the effect of a zero-emission commitment (see Chapter 4.7.1.1), they do not correspond to a realistic SLCF mitigation strategy with plausible pace of implementation and removal of co-emitted species (Shindell and Smith, 2019).
-Discussion of climate and air quality implications of SLCF reductions in SSP scenarios is provided in section 6.7.
+While such analysis can be useful for assessing the effect of a zero-emission commitment (Chapter 4.7.1.1), they do not correspond to a realistic SLCF-mitigation strategy with plausible pace of implementation and removal of co-emitted species (Shindell and Smith, 2019).
+Discussion of climate and air-quality implications of SLCF reductions in SSP scenarios is provided in Section 6.7.

-Climate response to past AQ policies
+Climate Response to Past AQ Policies